Makataui/Digital-Skills-Excel/README.md

 Or, if you know what you're doing with GitHub - you can clone the repo and grab the files as you need them!

+If you have any issues, please head over the Issues tab (available next to the <> Code tab) and see if anyone else has asked about your issue, if not, just create a new one and let us know about it.

+Any questions/issues related to lesson content - not related to the files - should be sent to psychtech@lincoln.ac.uk - please don't put them in issues for the repository.

 Good luck and have fun!